We often need to link data to the user model used by Django, for example to store the author of a Post

 with a string as target.
 This target is then, when all apps are loaded, resolved to the corresponding model.

-We thus can thus let the ForeignKey
+We can thus let the ForeignKey

 reference the value of the AUTH_USER_MODEL